Ayikoandrew/Ayikoandrew/README.md

 - 👋 Hi, I’m @Ayikoandrew
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning C and Java
-- 💞️ I’m looking to collaborate on any open source project and I will also add my own programs and they will be open source.
-I just want to learn also from this.
+- 💞️ Just want to do open source.
+Don't know where to start
-- 📫 How to reach me on Twitter @Iamayikoandrew
+- 📫 How to reach me on Twitter @Ayiko_andre

 <!---
 Ayikoandrew/Ayikoandrew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.